pgillan145/synkler/README.md

 ```

 ## Starting
-As long as you set 'pidfile' in 'synkler.conf', you can call synkler from a cron without worrying about spawning multiple processes:
+As long as you set _pidfile_ in 'synkler.conf', you can call synkler from a cron without worrying about spawning multiple processes:
 ```
     * * * * * /usr/bin/env synkler --verbose >> /tmp/synkler.log 2>&1
 ```

 ## Stopping
 To stop synkler, just kill the process.
-Assuming 'pidfile' is defined in *synkler.conf*:
+Assuming _pidfile_ is defined in *synkler.conf*:
 ```
-    $ cat *pidfile* | xargs.kill
+    $ cat <pidfile> | xargs.kill
 ```

 Also remember to disable the cron, of course, if that's how you were starting it: